bettersize

-Home > Products > BeNano 90 Zeta
+Home > Products > BeNano 180 Zeta Pro

-Bettersizer 90 Zeta banner
+Bettersizer 180 Zeta Pro banner

 The BeNano Series is the latest generation of nanoparticle size and zeta potential analyzers designed by Bettersize Instruments.
-Dynamic light scattering (DLS), electrophoretic light scattering (ELS), and static light scattering (SLS) are integrated into the system to provide accurate measurements on particle size, zeta potential, and molecular weight.
+Dynamic light scattering (DLS), electrophoretic light scattering (ELS), and static light scattering (SLS) are integrated into the system to provide accurate measurements of particle size, zeta potential, and molecular weight.
 The BeNano Series is widely applied in academic and manufacturing processes of various fields including but not limited to: chemical engineering, pharmaceuticals, food and beverage, inks and pigments, and life science, etc.

 Features and Benefits